loda-lang/loda-programs/programs/oeis/list6.md

 * [A335073](http://oeis.org/A335073) ([L07 program](335/A335073.asm)): a(n) = Sum_{k=1..n} 2^(bigomega(k) - omega(k)).
 * [A335087](http://oeis.org/A335087) ([L10 program](335/A335087.asm)): Row sums of A335436.
 * [A335129](http://oeis.org/A335129) ([L04 program](335/A335129.asm)): a(n) is the number of distinct lines created inside an n-gon when connecting vertex k to vertex 2k mod n.
+* [A335262](http://oeis.org/A335262) ([L07 program](335/A335262.asm)): Triangle of triangular numbers, read by rows, constructed like this: Given a sequence t, start row 0 with t(0).
+Compute row n for n > 0 by reversing row n-1 and prepending t(n).
+The sequence t is here chosen as the triangular numbers.
 * [A335298](http://oeis.org/A335298) ([L07 program](335/A335298.asm)): a(n) is the squared distance between the points P(n) and P(0) on a plane, n>=0, such that the distance between P(n) and P(n+1) is n+1 and, going from P(n) to P(n+2), a 90°-left-turn is taken in P(n+1).
 * [A335341](http://oeis.org/A335341) ([L03 program](335/A335341.asm)): Sum of divisors of A003557(n).
 * [A335402](http://oeis.org/A335402) ([L13 program](335/A335402.asm)): Numbers m such that the only normal integer partition of m whose run-lengths are a palindrome is (1)^m.